zxc916684603/ecs/intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Troubleshooting.md

 After you fix the error, run go2aliyun\_client of the Cloud Migration Tool again.
 The migration resumes from where it was suspended.

-After the migration job is finished for an on-premises server running Windows Server 2008 and later version of Windows Server, you must download and run the [Reset File Permission](http://ecs-image-p2vs-hd1.oss-cn-hangzhou.aliyuncs.com/tools/ResetFilePermissions.zip) tool at the first instance startup attempt.
-The Reset File Permission rectifies the default access permission of the file system to avoid abnormal service and component crashes.
+After the migration job is finished for an on-premises server running Windows Server 2008 and later version of Windows Server, please wait for the automatic recovery of file system access permission at the first instance startup attempt.
+For more information, see FAQ 19[How can I check my system after migrating a Windows server](reseller.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Cloud Migration tool FAQ.md#AfterWindows).

 -   [Keyword “IllegalTimestamp” appears in the migration logs.](#)
 -   [Keyword “UnKnownError” appears in the migration logs.](#)